tradecloud/tradecloud-docs-api-v2/buyer/issue/README.md

 ## Order

 * `companyId`: the optional Tradecloud company identifier.
-You only have to provide a companyId when your integration user account has multiple company permissions.
+You only have to provide a companyId when your integration user account has multiple company authorization.
 * `supplierAccountNumber`: the supplier account number as known in your ERP system

+{% hint style="warning" %}
+The `supplierAccountNumber` should be set on forehand in the Tradecloud connection with your supplier.
+You can set the account code when inviting a new connection or in the connection overview in the portal.
+{% endhint %}

 * `purchaseOrderNumber`: the purchase order number as known in your ERP system.

 {% hint style="warning" %}
-The purchase order number must not contain whitespace characters
+The `purchaseOrderNumber` must not contain whitespace characters
 {% endhint %}

 * `destination`: the delivery destination of this order as known in your ERP system
 * `contact`: the employee responsible for this order.
 You can either send his/her email or userName as known in your ERP system
+* `supplierContact.email`: if known, the supplier employee responsible for this order.

 {% hint style="warning" %}
 `supplierAccountNumber`, `purchaseOrderNumber`, `destination.code`, `contact.email` and `contact.userName` should be unique within your company and never change.
 Never renumber or re-use numbers or code's.
-{% endhint %}

-{% hint style="warning" %}
-The `supplierAccountNumber` should be set on forehand in the Tradecloud connection with your supplier.
-You can set the account code when inviting a new connection or in the connection overview in the portal.
 {% endhint %}

 ### Other order fields